pytorch/executorch/docs/source/build-run-coreml.md

 ## Deploying and running on a device

+**Running the CoreML delegated Program using the Demo iOS App**:
+1. Please follow the [model export](demo-apps-ios.md#model-export-bundling) section of the demo iOS app setup tutorial to bundle the exported [MobileNet V3](https://pytorch.org/vision/main/models/mobilenetv3.html) program.
+You only need to do the CoreML part.

+2. Complete the [backend building](demo-apps-ios.md#executorch-backend-building) section of the tutorial.
+When building the frameworks you only need the `coreml` option.

+3. Complete the [final steps](demo-apps-ios.md#final-steps) section of the tutorial to build and run the demo app.

+<br>**Running the CoreML delegated Program using your own App**
 1. Build **CoreML** delegate.
 The following will create a `executorch.xcframework` in the `cmake-out` directory.
 ```bash
 cd executorch
 ./build/build_apple_frameworks.sh --Release --coreml
 ```
+2. Create a new [Xcode project](https://developer.apple.com/documentation/xcode/creating-an-xcode-project-for-an-app#) or open an existing project.

-2. Open the project in Xcode, and drag the `executorch.xcframework` generated from Step 2 to Frameworks.
+3. Drag the `executorch.xcframework` generated from Step 2 to Frameworks.

-3. Go to project Target’s Build Phases -  Link Binaries With Libraries, click the + sign, and add the following frameworks:
+4. Go to project Target’s Build Phases -  Link Binaries With Libraries, click the + sign, and add the following frameworks:
 ```
 - executorch.xcframework
 - coreml_backend.xcframework